pystardust/ani-cli/README.md

 brew install ani-cli
 ```

-*Note that only mpv installed through homebrew is not compatible*
+*Note that only mpv installed through homebrew is compatible*

 ### Windows